 Data Analytics Master’s Degree

 As demand for data analysts in the current job mark continues to rise, the Master of Science in Data Analytics was developed by a partnership between the Kansas State University College of Business and six departments across the K-State campus, including computer science, economics, geography, mathematics, statistics and industrial manufacturing systems engineering.

 This 30 credit hour online master’s degree is designed to provide the skills associated with scientific and systematic methods of decision-making.
 Students in the program will learn how to mine, manage and interpret large sets of data in this high-demand field.

 The degree offers two tracks, with a data science track and an applied analytics track, each focusing on different aspects of data analytics.
-The data science track focuses on techniques, methods and algorithms, while the applied analytics track is more practical in applying methods toward business problems and communicate with stakeholders.
+The data science track focuses on techniques, methods and algorithms, while the applied analytics track is more practical in applying methods toward business problems and communication with stakeholders.